 Pricing comes next.
 Vermont statute requires Medigap insurers to use community rating.
 This means your age is not considered when setting your premiums.
 You'll probably pay more for a community rated plan at first, but over time, these are the cheapest plans available.

 Our Find a Plan tool makes it easy to compare Medigap plans in Vermont.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.